rob-myers/rob-myers.github.io/articles/objective.md

 ></div>

 How is it made?
-> We'll use everyday web dev techniques,
+> We'll use everyday web dev techniques.
-> avoiding WebGL, physics engines, and complex character animation.
+> We'll avoid game-centric technology like WebGL, physics engines, and complex character animation.
-> Then our approach is relevant to a wide audience: builders of performant web applications.
+> Our approach is relevant to a wide audience i.e. web developers in general.

 What distinguishes it?
 > The world is awash with beautiful games which are somewhat shallow.